Turkish Airlines Flight 6491: Descent and accident

 But as the aircraft was starting to climb, rows of trees suddenly came into view.
-The right wingtip clipped the treetops while the landing gears and engines ploughed through the airport's perimeter fence.
+The right wingtip clipped the treetops while the landing gear and engines ploughed through the airport's perimeter fence.
 The aircraft came back down, touched down, and bounced back into the air before it crashed into another fence.
 Its right wing then slammed onto houses, causing the wing to disintegrate.
 The aircraft then turned to the right before flipping over completely, bursting into massive flames and engulfing dozens of houses in the area.